-The Turkish labour market also presents high exploitation risks for children, given the widespread phenomenon of child labour and exploitation in areas such as agriculture, textile factories, as well as restaurants in cities such as Ankara.
+restaurants in cities such as Ankara.
 In the textile sector, approximately 19% of the workforce is underage, while this number is as high as 29% in respect of Syrians.
 Syrian working children under the age of 15 are much more visible in the industry than Turkish children.
 The Worker Health and Safety Council documented the case of a 5-year-old Syrian child forced to work in Gaziantep in 2017.
 According to the Turkish Medical Association, children in textile industries work 12-hour shifts for 300 TL a month.

 2018 was declared as the year of the fight against child labour in Turkey.
 The (then) Ministry of Labour and Social Security announced a six-year National Action Plan to Fight Against Child Labour in 2017 and a project of 10 milion TL was announced for NGOs and public authorities to conduct activities in ten pilot cities during this period.
-Dedicated monitoring bodies were set up for the purpose of preventing child labour in six cities under that National Action Plan.
-The bodies continued to be active in 2019.
+Plan Dedicated monitoring bodies were set up for the purpose of preventing child labour in six cities under that National Action Plan.
+He bodies continued to be active in 2019.
 Monitoring Commissions held meetings every month and raised awareness among NGOs and other public bodies.
+A new project The Elimination of Child Labour in Seasonal Agriculture with the International Labour Organization (ILO) Office for Turkey in cooperation with the General Directorate of Labour of the Ministry of Family and Social Services and with funding from the European Union (EU) started in October 2020.
+Work will be undertaken to reach out to working children, families, employers, school administrators, teachers, mukhtars (village/neighbour masters) and agricultural intermediaries to withdraw children from labour and redirect them to schooling, as well as strengthen the capacities of national and local institutions.